Designing Your Restaurant's Dining Room LayoutLast updated on 6/19/2019

-Your restaurant seating layout sets the scene for your guests' dining experience and separates you from competitors.
-However, it's not all about aesthetics.
-Does it follow all regulations?
-What is your seating capacity?
-Can your furniture handle constant use?
+Your restaurant floor plan is a major component of your restaurant concept.
+It sets the scene for your guests' dining experience and separates you from competitors, but it's not just about aesthetics.
+Restaurant seating layouts must meet government regulations, accommodate the proper capacity, and work with your floor plan.
 Consider the following four important factors before opening or renovating your venue.

 Before considering potential restaurant dining room design ideas, you need to determine whether you'll be using one or multiple rooms and then allocate all available space.
 Local code requirements could determine how much square footage you need per customer, as well as aisle width.
 Contact your local fire department or other government agency to inquire about these measurements.
 Their decision will be influenced by the number and size of exits available at your venue.